avwsolutions/DOD-AMS-Workshop/workshop.md

 ```
 Now create these files in the `/etc/collectd.d/` directory.

-ow we can configure the service configuration.
+Last thing is that we must configure the service configuration.
 Notice it is using systemd.
 After that you can start the '*collectd*' service.

 ```